YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <img src="https://i.imgur.com/jtXUYuE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
--Paste the Windows VM Public IP address in Remote Destop Connection and click on "Connect".
+-Paste your Windows VM Public IP address in Remote Destop Connection and click on "Connect".

--In the new pop-up window, enter the Windows VM password (the one created in Part 1) and click on "OK" to initiate the session.
+-In the new pop-up window, enter your Windows VM password (the one created in Part 1) and click on "OK" to initiate the session.
 </p>
 <br />